Eleanor Mosley: Milliners

 The traditional definition of a milliner differs from the definition used now which exclusively means hatmaker.

-The Oxford English Dictionary defines an eighteenth century milliner as 'a haberdasher of small wares; seller of fancy wares, accessories and apparel, either originally (deriving from) those wares coming from Milan or from selling a thousand things.'
+The Oxford English Dictionary defines an eighteenth-century milliner as "a haberdasher of small wares; seller of fancy wares, accessories and apparel, either originally (deriving from) those wares coming from Milan or from selling a thousand things."
 However, there may be another derivation of the word.
 According to the Berg Companion to Fashion, milliner derives from the word "Millaner" which referred to merchants from the city of Milan who traveled to northern Europe with a variety of goods, such as silk, ribbons, lace, ornaments, and other general finery.
 They also brought news of the latest styles and variations on dress and served both men and women.
 The term dates to the early sixteenth century.
 Milliners also would have dealt in the fine straw hats from Florence which may have led to some to settle on hat making.

 Although no trade cards belonging to Eleanor Mosley have been found, these trade cards from c.1757-1758 show the variety of goods a milliner might carry.

 In 1747, The London Tradesman (a guide to the trades) gave a list of a milliner's responsibilities:

 "The Milliner is concerned in making and providing the Ladies with Linen of all sorts, fit for Wearing Apparel, from the Holland Smock to the Tippet...the Milliner furnishes them with Holland, Cambrickm Lawn and Lace of all sorts and makes these Materials into Smocks, Aprons, Tippers, Handkerchiefs, Neckties, Ruffles, Mobs, Caps.
 The make up Cloaks, Manteels, Mantelets, Cheens and Capucheens of Silk, Velvet, plain or brocaded and trim them with Silver and Gold Lace or Black Lace.
 They make up and sell Hats, Hoods, and Caps of all Sorts and Materials; they find them in Gloves, Muffs and Ribbons: they sell Petticoats and Hoops of all Sizes."

 In the seventeenth century, milliners were predominantly men but a change in fashionable dress for women led to milliners being mostly women.
-The mantua, an open front gown with a loose-fitting unboned bodice cut all in one piece with the skirt, much like an over robe became popular.
+The mantua, an open-front gown with a loose-fitting unboned bodice cut all in one piece with the skirt, much like an overrobe became popular.
 The gown was worn over a corset and petticoat and the skirts of the gown were draped up to reveal the petticoat.
 The mantua started as an informal at-home gown but evolved into a more formal style that became acceptable at court.
 The gap in the front of the bodice was filled in with a stomacher which were often covered with lace, ribbons, and various other trimmings.
 Previously, most women's clothing had been made by tailors but this new style was easier to make and seamstresses moved into making mantuas.
 Before this seamstresses mostly made simple items such as shirts, chemises, cuffs, and collars.
 Even as the style of the mantua became more complicated and went out of style, women continued to make all sorts of clothing for women and the term mantuamaker became synonymous with dressmaker.